Guides/How to Build a Notification Center/How to Build a Notification Center

 Toast notifications

-While the inbox handles persistent messages, toast notifications are perfect for brief, temporary alerts that appear and disappear.
-They're particularly useful for confirmation messages and status updates:
+While the inbox handles persistent messages, toast notifications are for brief, temporary alerts:

 Copied!